hzeller/bant/README.md

      do _not_ provide any headerss are considered alwayslink implicitly).
      (this is not really a caveat, it just emphasizes that it is important to properly declare the intent in BUILD files).
+   * Any `#keep` or similar pragmas on dependencies are ignored.
+A well-defined project should not need them anyway (e.g. if a dependency is suggested to removed, but you want to keep it - maybe it was supposed to be marked alwayslink?).

 The `dwyu` command is essentially a [`build_cleaner`][build_cleaner] for C++ targets.